The final game at Nebraska Field: Notre Dame vs. Nebraska, Nov. 30, 1922

 The week of Nov.
 25-Dec.
-1, looking back in stretches of years divisible by five:
+1, looking back in five-year intervals:

 1897: Ray Benedict's 35-yard run in the second half gives Nebraska a 6-0 win against an unexpectedly stubborn Iowa team in Council Bluffs.
 The game ended with Iowa at the NU 10 yard line.